East Cedar Street

 Modification of the 5th St intersection to include appropriate turn lanes and upgrades to the traffic signal.
 The signal will also be interconnected with the railroad crossing to improve safety at the crossing.

 Modification of the Virginia Ave intersection and signal to include additional left turn lanes on Virginia Ave and East Cedar St.

 Realignment of the road between Golf St and Halverstadt Dr (entrance to King University) to eliminate the "S" curve.

 Changes to the vertical road geometry in certain areas to provide better sight distance.
 The intersections of Georgia Ave and Kentucky Ave are two of the main areas where this will be improved.

-Click here to view the slides presented at the public information meetings on October 20 and 27, 2020.
+Click here to view the slides presented at the meetings.

 To view more detailed plans of specific portions of the project, please click here.